 Some places allow you to store your bags for a few days, while others offer short-term luggage storage only.

 You have to book and pay before the address is provided, but the handy map on the Bounce website gives you an indication of where the storage location is.
-Each storage spot also has reviews, so you can check what past customers have said.
+Each Melbourne luggage storage spot also has reviews, so you can check what past customers have said.

 Bounce has a “BounceShield Protection” for an extra fee, which covers your bags for damage, theft or fire as well as free cancellation.
-This fee is automatically added on – I can’t see a way to remove it when booking online.
+This small fee is automatically added on – I can’t see a way to remove it when booking online.

 Southern Cross Station luggage storage

 Southern Cross is a popular area for luggage storage as it’s where the SkyBus to and from the airport departs, and where regional train and bus services also leave from.
-So, if you’ve checked out before you head to the airport, this can be a good area to leave your bags.
+So, if you’ve checked out of your hotel before you head to the airport, this can be a good area to leave your bags.

 Luggage storage at Flinders Street Station